jimbydude/MMM-AI-Face-Login/README.md

 # MMM-AI-Face-Login

-This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/) to add daec recognition with profiles.
+This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/) to add face recognition with profiles.

+It is a fork of Eben Kouaos https://github.com/EbenKouao/MMM-Face-Recognition-SMAI.
+See his other projects at https://smartbuilds.io/

 ## How it works
 This module allows you to access profiles using face recognition.
 This works on the back of MMM-Face-Reco-DNN/OpenCV face recognition module.